Spring Greens

 After one or two seasons of safely and sustainably digging your ramps, leave your shovel at home and head out with some scissors.
 Clip the ramps off just above the ground and revel in how smart you are.
 By this point in your ramp loving career, you’ll know that gathering ramps takes at least as long as cleaning ramps that have been dug.
 The ones we cut and carry bring us as much pleasure and deliciousness with a fraction of the prep time once we’re home.

-This year's batch of Spring Greens features organic cabbage from Pete’s Greens, ramps from Elisabeth's woods, and homegrown nettles and dandelions.
+This year's batch of Spring Greens features ramps from Elisabeth's woods in Moretown and Joelyn's gathering in Killington, and nettles and dandelions from Kelly's in Waitsfield.

 Order Now